What is a natural gas vehicle?

 What is natural gas?

-The majority of natural gas is produced in the United States from other sources such as gas or oil wells.
+The majority of natural gas is produced in the United States from sources such as gas or oil wells.
 In order to be utilized in a vehicle, natural gas must be stored onboard as either compressed gas or in a liquefied state.
-These two types of natural gas are known as Compressed Natural Gas (CNG) or Liquefied Natural Gas (LNG).
-CNG is optimal for use in light, medium and heavy vehicles while LNG is mostly only used in heavy-duty vehicles.
+These two types of natural gas are known as compressed natural gas (CNG) or liquefied natural gas (LNG).
+CNG is optimal for use in light-, medium-, and heavy-duty vehicles, while LNG is most often used in heavy-duty vehicles.
 Renewable natural gas (RNG) can be produced from renewable sources such as decaying organic material found in livestock manure, landfills, and waste water.
-Anaerobic digestion and a treatment process can convert these gases into vehicle-grade RNG.
+Anaerobic digestion and treatment procesess can convert these gases into vehicle-grade RNG.

 What are the benefits of natural gas?

-According to the Department of Energy, national gas currently fuels over 100,000 vehicles in the United States.
-Natural gas offers many environmental and energy security benefits in comparison to traditional petroleum as a vehicle fuel.
-It produces significantly lower amounts of emissions compared to gasoline and diesel.
+According to the Department of Energy, natural gas currently fuels over 100,000 vehicles in the United States.
+Natural gas offers many environmental and energy security benefits in comparison with traditional petroleum as a vehicle fuel.
+It produces significantly lower amounts of greenhouse gas emissions than gasoline and diesel.
 It is widely produced within the United States, thereby reducing our dependence on foreign oil.

-For more information about natural gas visit: afdc.energy.gov/fuels/natural_gas.html
+For more information about natural gas, please visit: afdc.energy.gov/fuels/natural_gas.html